reflex-dev/reflex-web/docs/library/forms/form.md

 The Form Message is a validation message which is automatically wired (functionality and accessibility).
 When the Form Control determines the input is invalid, the Form Message is shown.
 The `match` prop is to enable [client side validation](#client-side-validation).
 To perform [server side validation](#server-side-validation), **both** the `force_match` prop of the Form Control and the `server_invalid` prop of the Form Field are set together.

 The Form Submit is by default a button that submits the form.
-To use another button component as a Form Submit, include that button as a child inside `form_submit` and set the prop `as_child=True`.
+To use another button component as a Form Submit, include that button as a child inside `form.submit` and set the prop `as_child=True`.

 The `on_submit` prop of the Form Root accepts an event handler.
 It is called with the submitted form data dictionary.
 To clear the form after submission, set the `reset_on_submit=True` prop.